-His work as a screen composer is diverse, actively writing scores for a wide variety of film, television, documentary, advertising, multi-media exhibits, and Planetarium dome show projects around the world.
+His work as a screen composer is diverse, actively writing scores for a wide variety of film, television, documentary, advertising, multi-media exhibits, and 360o Fulldome Planetarium dome show projects around the world.
 Having worked on projects with luminaries including Tim Allen, David Tennant, Martin Scorsese, Rupert Grint, Andy Serkis and Jared Leto.
-He has written music featured on many notable TV shows and channels, including Top Gear (UK), the hit HBO series Silicon Valley, BBC Horizon, CNN, National Geographic Channel, Discovery Channel, History Channel, America’s Got Talent, and has written music aired during The US Super Bowl, and The Academy Awards.
+He has written music featured on many notable TV shows and channels, including Top Gear (UK), the hit HBO series Silicon Valley, BBC Horizon, CNN, National Geographic Channel, Discovery Channel, History Channel, Netflix, America’s Got Talent, and has written music featured during The US Super Bowl, and The Academy Awards.

 Press reviews for Live At The Wellington Opera House (2015):